habbis/homelab-ansible/README.md

 * Use variables in the roles instead of hard-coding
 * Keep the names consistent between groups, plays, variables, and roles
 * Different environments (development, test, production) must be close as possible, if not equal
-* Do not put your password or certificates as plain text in your git repo, use ansible-vault for encrypting
+* Do not put your secrets or certificates as plain text in your git repo, use ansible-vault for encrypting
 * Use tags in your play
 * Keep all your ansible dependencies in a single place and make the installation dead-simple